-Later on, main results for the system of the $M/G/1/\infty$ type were obtained by Felix Pollaczek and Aleksandr Khinchin [2,3].
-Here we have only one server working, customer's service time is distributed in any way and waiting room is unlimited.
+Later on, main results for the system of the $M/G/1/\infty$ -type were obtained by Felix Pollaczek and Aleksandr Khinchin [2,3].
+Here we have only one server working, customer service time is distributed in any way and waiting room is unlimited.
 In this model, mathematical background is a little bit more complicated as analysis needs the use of more complicated random processes and integral transforms (especially Laplace or Laplace-Stieltjes transform).
-But interestingly, for that simple model we cannot obtain even exact formula for the steady-state number of customers distribution, the main result is presented in the term of a generating function: P(z) = $=\sum{k=0}^{\infty} p_k z^k$.
+But interestingly, for that simple model we cannot obtain even exact formula for the steady-state number of customers distribution, the main result is presented in the term of a generating function: $P(z) = \sum{k=0}^{\infty} p_k z^k$.
 During whole previous century, many interesting papers and monographs were published that faced the problem of real-life telecommunication systems analysis.
-Investigated systems were modeled by more and more complex stochastic processes - see e.g. [4,5].
+Investigated systems were modeled by more and more complex stochastic processes - see e.g. [4, 5].
 Besides many authors modified well-known models, introducing additional practical assumptions, and obtained new interesting results.

 The example of such modifications are queueing systems with vacations.
 Here we assume that server can have some breaks.
 Taking breaks from work makes sense because sometimes real devices should be repaired or simply turned off to save energy (especially when using batteries).
 First papers dealing with this problem were [6-9].
-In those articles (investigating queueing models of the M/G/1/n and $M/G/1/\infty$ -types) we can find some classical results for models of queueing systems with vacations connected mainly with number of customers distribution and waiting time distribution function.
-Later on, there appeared many published papers that were devoted to above-mentioned models and their modifications e.g
+In those articles (investigating queueing models of the M/G/1/n and $M/G/1/\infty$ -types) we can find some classical results for models of queueing systems with vacations connected mainly with number of customer distribution and waiting time distribution function.
+Later on, there appeared many published papers that were devoted to above-mentioned models and their modifications e.g. [10-12].
+Over the last 20 years the problem of such models analyzing is more and more often present in works of many scientists from different countries [13-20] because analyzed models well describe problems occurring in real computer devices (especially those used in computer networks e.g. routers) related to the need to have a certain energy-saving mode - see additionally [21-24].
+In cited papers some more interesting characteristics were obtained such as the number of served packets in some time instant t (in nonsteady state) or distribution of time to the first overload of the buffer (in the case when it is limited).